 Arizona Cardinals

 The Cardinals are my darkhorse pick to make the playoffs.
 They have a new coach in Steve Wilks, a new presumed starting quarterback in Sam Bradford, and arguably the best player in the 2018 draft in first round pick QB Josh Rosen.
 They also have the legendary Larry Fitzgerald at wide receiver and all-world RB David Johnson, who ran for 1200+ yards in 2017 and had 2100+ total yards from scrimmage.
-Folks, that is strong nucleus of good players.
+Folks, that is a strong nucleus of good players.
 The Cards maybe have some question marks, but Bradford is one of the only quarterbacks in the League who can see Jimmy Garoppolo’s 67% completion percentage and actually raise.

 If Bradford can stay healthy this year, look out.

 Of course, that’s a big “if” considering that the Cards are trying even now to rebuild their offensive line.
-They somehow started with Giants’ castoff G Justin Pugh, and I mean, I don’t even know what to say about that.
+They somehow started with Giants’ castoff G Justin Pugh, and… I mean, I don’t even know what to say about that.
 It doesn’t seem like a good idea.
 They signed some additional free agents as well, but even in the preseason, this team looks set for a full slate of patchwork O-Line play.
 That never works.

 Arizona drafted WR Christian Kirk from Texas A&M and RB Chase Edmonds from Fordham.
 Both guys are intriguing potential role-players, and Kirk has played well in the preseason, but these aren’t guys who’re expected to change the face of the franchise.